Meeting God During Lent

 What might He be asking me to take on?

-Chris Myers serves as the Associate Rector of St. Bartholomew’s Anglican.
-He graduated from Redeemer Seminary with an M.Div. in 2013 and was ordained as a priest in the Anglican Mission in May of 2015.
-He is currently doing doctoral work in theology at Durham University (UK).
+Chris Myers serves as the Curate of St. Bartholomew’s Anglican.
+He graduated from Redeemer Seminary with an M.Div. in 2013 and was ordained as a priest in the Anglican Mission in May of 2014.
+He recently finished his PhD in Theology from Durham University (UK), writing on the theology of Hans Urs von Balthasar.
 He and his wife Morgan have two delightful daughters, Eleanor and Rowan.

 Category: